 - The lac repressor protein binds to the operator (lacO) DNA sequence.

 - Sigma (σ) factor and the RNA polymerase core enzyme do not bind efficiently to lacP when the lac repressor is bound to lacO.
-As a result, the three structural genes (lacZ, lacY, and lacA) of the lac operon are transcribed at a low level, producing only a few (5–10) copies each of β-galactosidase, lactose permease, and galactoside transacetylase per cell.
+As a result, the three structural genes (lacZ, lacY, and lacA) of the lac operon are transcribed at a low level, producing only a few copies of β-galactosidase, lactose permease, and galactoside transacetylase per cell.

 When lactose becomes available in the environment, the lac operon is induced as follows:

 - The few copies of lactose permease expressed by E. coli move lactose across the cytoplasmic membrane into the cytoplasm of the cell.

 - The few copies of β-galactosidase present convert lactose into allolactose.

 - Allolactose binds to the lac repressor protein.